zcraftelite9495/codingstuffs/Python/Personal Project 2024/Quatro-Tetris/quatro-tetris-errors.md

 ### Error Explanation
 Like Error 0002, this error occurs when no python 3 interpreter is detected, but instead there is no interpreters installed.

+## Error Code - 0004

+### Error Message
+The Version of the game you are trying to run ($version), does not exist or is not currently downloaded.
+Please ensure you downloaded the entire Quatro-Tetris folder from the repository, and that you typed the version number in correctly (v#.#.#)

+### Error Explanation
+The user either mistyped the version code of the game they are trying to run, or did not download the version of the game they are trying to run.

+## Error Code - 0005

+### Error Message
+A syntax error in the game code has occured.
+Please try again.
+If the issue persists, please contact the developer.

+### Error Explanation
+This error results when python encounters an error related to syntax processing, and needs to be debugged by the developer.